askomics/docker-virtuoso/README.md

 Based on [tenforce/docker-virtuoso](https://github.com/tenforce/docker-virtuoso) and [jplu/docker-virtuoso](https://github.com/jplu/docker-virtuoso).

-Image have the same functionality than [tenforce/docker-virtuoso](https://github.com/tenforce/docker-virtuoso), but it is lighter (347MB instead of 496MB)
+Image have the same functionalities than [tenforce/docker-virtuoso](https://github.com/tenforce/docker-virtuoso), but it is lighter (347MB instead of 496MB)

 ## Pull from DockerHub